quixio/quix-samples/python/transformations/empty-template/README.md

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables